The Respiratory System

 Based on Anatomic Involvement

-1. Lobar Pneumonia
+1. Lobar Pneumonia (an entire lobe of the lung)

-Etiologic Classification (Table 17.1)
+Etiologic Classification

 A. Bacterial Pneumonias